 Clinical Presentation of Urinary Tract Infections in Children

-Infants aged between 2 months and 2 years also present with non-specific symptoms such as fever, vomiting, poor-feeding, and irritability.
-In addition to that, this group of children can start having more specific symptoms such as abdominal pain or a strong-smelling urine.
-Again, this group of children are usually diagnosed with urinary tract infections based on the routine work-up for fever instead of the classical clinical picture.
+Infants aged between 2 months and 2 years also present with non-specific symptoms, such as fever, vomiting, poor-feeding, and irritability.
+In addition to that, this group of children can start having more specific symptoms, such as abdominal pain or strong-smelling urine.
+Again, this group of children are usually diagnosed with urinary tract infections based on the routine workup for fever instead of the classical clinical picture.

 Older children start developing more specific signs and symptoms of urinary tract infections including fever, vomiting, lower abdominal pain, increased urinary frequency, urgency and painful micturition.

-Older children who develop ascending urinary tract infections such as pyelonephritis are usually more toxic, can develop loss of appetite and complain of flank pain or back pain.
-Therefore, the diagnosis of urinary tract infection in this group of patients is usually based on clinical assessment supported by laboratory investigations.
+Older children who develop ascending urinary tract infections such as pyelonephritis are usually more toxic, can develop a loss of appetite and complain of flank pain or back pain; therefore, the diagnosis of urinary tract infection in this group of patients is usually based on clinical assessment supported by laboratory investigations.